Benefits of Blockchain in Enterprise DAM

 - Rights Management: Concrete media asset ownership rights and provenance can be established

-- Rights Transfer and Licensing: Content and ownership can be transferred to other parties, and content licensing and publishing can be facilitated to distribution companies
+- Rights Transfer and Licensing: Content and ownership can be transferred to other parties, and content licensing and publishing can be facilitated by distribution companies

 - Content Creation Attribution: Allocate and enforce the stake of content creators to produce content